maandeep98/fullstack_nanodegree_project3/README.md

   2. Use `psql -d news` to connect to database and now you are ready for the application of queries.

-  3. Create view count_view using:
+  3. Create view count_views using:
   ```
-    create view count_view as select title,author,count(*) as views from articles,log where
+    create view count_views as select title,author,count(*) as views from articles,log where
     log.path like concat('%',articles.slug) group by articles.title,articles.author
     order by views desc;
   ```